row-x/ENCODE-SYS/README.md

 # ENCODE-SYS
-This Tools Is a Security in All python Script 🥰 to sys in Marshal , Base64,base36,base16, lembor,zile ✅ Enjoy 🐰🔥👑
+This Tools Is a Security in All python Script 🥰 to sys

+## Install Method 👇

+    pkg install git
+    pkg install python
+    cd ENCODE-SYS
+    python2 ENC.py